briancaffey/RedLM/ARTICLE.md

 Using the Milvus docker compose example I was able to set up an external vector database based on etcd and minio.
 Milvus also provides a Helm chart for running their vector database, this would be helpful if I was going to be running everything in Kubernetes (inference, vector database and application containers).

 ### Other examples of RAG with English questions

 One interesting design question I faced was how to support answering questions in both English and Chinese.
 I initially built the Q&A bot with only Chinese language support.
-Later, I added a very simple helper function to determine if the input text is Chinese:
+Later, I added a simple helper function to determine if the input text is Chinese:

 ```python
 def is_chinese_text(text: str) -> bool: